hairen/hairen.github.io/AWS_CSAA/README.md

 + You should also verify that your **private key** (.pem) file has been correctly **converted** to the format recognized by **PuTTY (.ppk)**.
 + By default, your instance is enabled for basic monitoring.
 You can optionally enable detailed monitoring. **Basic** - Data is avaiable automatically in **5-minute** periods at **no charge**. **Detailed** - Data is available in **1-minute** period for an **additional cost**.
 + ElasticCache and DynamoDB are **fully** managed services; Amazon Relational Database Service is a managed database service, which means that you have **partial** control of the underlying database server.
-+ Each instance can be assigned up to **five** security groups.
++ Each **instance** can be assigned up to **five** security groups.
 + **Amazon DynamoDB Accelerator** (DAX) is a **fully** managed, highly avaiable, in-memory cache that can reduce Amazon DynamoDB response times **from milliseconds to microseconds**, even at millions of requests per second.
 + You can secure the privacy of your data in AWS, both at rest and in-transit, through encryption.
 If your data is stored in EBS Volumns, you can enable EBS Encryption and if it is stored in S3, you can enable client-side and server-side encryption.
 + Transferring data from an **EC2** instance **to** Amazon S3, Glacier, DynamoDB, SES, SQS, SimpleDB in the same AWS Region has **no cost** at all.
-+ The word _ephemeral_ means short-lived or temporary in the English dictionary.
++ The word _ephemeral_ means **short-lived** or temporary in the English dictionary.
-+ Always remember that the messages in the SQS queue will continue to exist even after the EC2 instance has processed it, until you delete that message.
++ Always remember that the messages in the **SQS** queue will **continue to exist even after** the EC2 instance has processed it, until you delete that message.
 + Amazon RDS Multi-AZ deployments provide enhanced availablility and durability for Database Instances, making them a natural fit for production database workloads.
 When you provision a Multi-AZ DB instance, Amazon RDS autmatically creates a primary DB Instance and synchronously replicates the data to a standby instance in a different AZ.
 Each AZ runs on its own physically distinct, independent infrastructure, and is engineered to be highly reliable.
-+ In case of an infrastruture failure, Amazon RDS performs an automatic failover to the standnby (or to a read replica in the case of Amazon Aurora), so that you can resume database operations as soon as the failover is complete.
++ In case of an infrastruture failure, Amazon RDS performs an automatic failover to the standby (or to a read replica in the case of Amazon Aurora), so that you can resume database operations as soon as the failover is complete.
-+ You can store session state data on both DynamoDB and ElastiCache.
-These AWS services provide high performance storage of key-value pairs which can be used to build a highly available web application.
++ You can **store session state data** on both **DynamoDB** and **ElastiCache**.
+These AWS services provide high performance storage of **key-value pairs** which can be used to build a highly available web application.
++ Remember that an AMI is a **regional** resource and if you need to use this to another region, you have to make a copy of it.
++ To enable access to or from the Internet for instances in a VPC subnet, you must do the following:
+  + Ensure that your subnet's route table points to the internet gateway.
+  + Ensure that intances in your subnet have a globally unique IP address (public IPv4 address, Elastic IP address, or IPv6 address).
+  + Ensure that your network access control and security group rules allow the relevant traffic to flow to and from your instance.
++ All data transferred between any type of **gateway appliance** and **AWS storage** is encrypted using SSL.
+By default, all data stored by AWS Storage Gateway in S3 is encrypted server-side with Amazon S3-Managed Encryption Keys (SSE-S3).
+Also, when using the file gateway, you can optionally configure each file share to have your objects encrypted with AWS KMS-Managed Keys using SSE-KMS.
++ Data stored in Amazon **Glacier** is protected by default; only vault owners have access to the Amazon Glacier resources they create.
+Amazon Glacier encrypts your data at rest by default and supports secure data transit with SSL.
++ Perfect Forward Secrecy
+  + Perfect Forward Secrecy is a feature that provides additional safeguards against the eavesdropping of encrypted data, through the use of a unique random session key.
+This prevents the decoding of captured data, even if the secret long-term key is compromised.
+  + **Cloudfront** and **Elastic Load Balancing** are the two AWS services that supports Perfect Forward Secrecy.
++ Amazon SQS
+  + In Amazon SQS, you can configure the message retention period to a value from **1 minute** to **14 days**.
+The **default is 4 days**.
+Once the message retention limit is reached, your messages are automatically deleted.
+  + A single Amazon SQS message queue can contain an unlimited number of messages.
+However, there is a 120,000 limit for the number of inflight messages for a standard queue and 20,000 for a FIFO queue.
+Messages are inflight after they have been received from the queue by a consuming component, but have not yet been deleted from the queue.
++ Amazon Snowball is a **petabyte-scale** data transport solution that uses secure appliances to transfer large amounts of data into and out of the AWS cloud.
++ Here are the prerequisites for routing traffic to a website that is hosted in an Amazon S3 Bucket
+  + An S3 bucket that is configured to host a static website.
+The bucket must have the same name as your domain or subdomain.
+For example, if you want to use the subdomain acme.example.com, the name of the bucket must be acme.example.com.
+  + A registered domain name.
+You can use Route53 as your domain registrar, or you can use a different registrar.
+  + Route53 as the DNS service for the domain.
+If you register your domain name by using Route53, we automatically configure Route53 as the DNS service for the domain.
++ **Amazon Simple Queue Service** (SQS) and **Amazon Simple Workflow Service** (SWF) are the services that you can use for creating a **decoupled** architecture in AWS.
++ An elastic network interface (ENI) is a logical networking component in a VPC that represents a virtual network card.
+You can attach a network interface to an EC2 instance in the following ways:
+  + When it's running (hot attach)
+  + When it's stopped (warm attach)
+  + When the instance is being launched (cold attach).
++ If you need **flexible application management** and **TLS termination** then we recommend that you use **Application Load Balancer**.
+If **extreme performance** and **static IP** is needed for your application then we recommend that you use** Network Load Balancer**.
+If your application is built within the **EC2 Classic network **then you should use **Classic Load Balancer**.